Sustaining Peace Forum 2018

 Azin Aliabadi at firstname.lastname@example.org

-The conference is organized with support from our partners at the Columbia University Master’s Program in Negotiation and Conflict Resolution at the School of Professional Studies and the International Center on Cooperation and Conflict Resolution at Teachers College.
+The conference is organized with support from our partners at the Columbia University Master’s Program in Negotiation and Conflict Resolution at the School of Professional Studies, International Center on Cooperation and Conflict Resolution at Teachers College, and The Center on Global Economic Governance.